 Bartender’s Garden: Step-By-Step Guide To Growing Fresh Berries For Your Cocktails

 The freshness, flavour and vibrancy of homegrown berries can add a flavour to your drinks that can be hard to substitute.
-If you’re tired of buying store-bought, preservative-laden, overly-sweet berries for your cocktails and mocktails, growing your own berries will not only serve as an effective alternative, but will also result in a bonus hobby of gardening for you to indulge in.
+If you're tired of buying store-bought, preservative-laden, overly sweet berries for your cocktails and mocktails, growing your own will not only provide a great alternative but also give you the added benefit of a rewarding gardening hobby.

 Whether you're a professional bartender or just an enthusiast, here’s a guide on how to grow fresh berries for cocktails—from planting till harvesting.